 \end{dfn}

-By using the $i$-series and the $j$-series, we can characterize special CM $R$-modules.
+By using the $i$-series and $j$-series, we can characterize special CM $R$-modules.

 \begin{thm}[\cite{Wun1}] For a cyclic group $G=\frac{1}{n}(1,a)$ with $n/a=[\alpha_1,\alpha_2,\cdots,\alpha_r]$, $M_{i_t}\;(t=1,\cdots,r)$ and $R$ are precisely special CM modules over $R$.
-Furthermore, the minimal generators of $M_{i_t}$ are $x^{i_t}$ and $y^{j_t}$ for $t=1,\cdots,r$. \end{thm}
+Furthermore, the minimal generators of $M_{i_t}$ are $x^{i_t}$ and $y^{j_t}$, for $t=1,\cdots,r$. \end{thm}

-As we mentioned, special CM modules are compatible with the geometry.
-Thus we will introduce terminologies in the geometric side and show the relationship between special CM modules and geometrical objects.
+As we mentioned above, special CM modules are compatible with the geometrical structures.
+Thus, we introduce some terminologies on the geometric side, and discuss a relationship between special CM modules and geometrical objects.